mflowgen/mflowgen/docs/stdlib-submodular-nodes.rst

     "inputs/foo.tcl" is run and "scripts/foo.tcl" is ignored.

-For example, if we had a node called ``custom-init`` that provided ``new-last-step.tcl`` as an output, we could parameterize the init step to append the new script at the end:
+For example, if we had a node called ``custom-init`` that provided ``new-last-step.tcl`` as an output, we could parameterize the init node to append the new script at the end:

 - main.tcl